danblevins/github_projects/WebScraping/TheOffice/README.md

-# Web Development - The Office SMS 💻
+# Web Scraping - The Office Scrape 🕸

-## The Office SMS
+## The Office Scrape
 Scraping all of the lines in Seasons 1 through 7 in [The Office](https://www.officequotes.net/).

 ### Inspiration